 What's the story?

 This retelling of Jules Verne's classic novel centers on Lau Xing (Jackie Chan), valet to inventor Phileas Fogg (Steve Coogan).
 The previous valet quit because he refused to test any more of Fogg's wild contraptions.
-Xing, on the run after stealing a valuable jade Buddha from the Bank of London, thinks the police will not find him if he is working for Fogg, so he pretends to be French and gives his name as "Passepartout."
+Xing, on the run after stealing a valuable jade Buddha from the Bank of London, thinks the police will not find him if he's working for Fogg, so he pretends to be French and gives his name as "Passepartout."
 Fogg's bet with the peppery Lord Kelvin (James Broadbent) that he cannot circle the globe in 80 days provides Xing with the perfect cover for getting to China as quickly as possible to return the Buddha to his small town.
 There are a lot of stops in exotic locations and a lot of adventures involving obstacles to reaching the next stage of the journey and a few surprising cameo appearances, including Arnold Schwarzenegger as a sybaritic king.

 Is it any good?

 Coogan has an endearing sincerity and spirit and Cecile De France has a few nice moments as Monique, a pretty French artist who comes along for the ride.
 But Chan seems tired, even distracted, impatient to get it all over with.
-I was, too.

 Families can talk about how transportation has changed since the novel was written -- how many days would it take to circle the globe today?

-|Cast:||Jackie Chan, Jim Broadbent, Steve Coogan
+- Cast: Jackie Chan, Jim Broadbent, Steve Coogan

-|MPAA explanation:||violence, some crude humor and mild language
+- MPAA explanation: violence, some crude humor and mild language

 For kids who love adventure